The High Cost of the Rut

 Different possibilities

 My scan was referred to Queen’s Hospital [National Hospital for Neurology and Neurosurgery] right away and they immediately accepted my case.
-On 21st June, I was moved to the best hospital that specialised in treating my condition.
+On 21st June, I was moved to the best hospital that specialized in treating my condition.

 We ignore our body signals until we are brought down to our knees in one sudden and swift chop